yurenju/clipboard-translate/docs/implementation-plan.md

 ## Overview

-This document outlines the implementation plan for the Clipboard Translator project, which will be built using TypeScript and utilize Google Translate API.
+This document outlines the implementation plan for the Clipboard Translator project, which will be built using TypeScript and utilize DeepL API.

 ## Project Structure